Sint vs santa

 Santa Claus

-Carrying a little holiday weight, Santa Claus dresses for comfort rather than style in a red two-piece with white trim and a thick black belt.
+Carrying a little holiday weight, Santa Claus dresses for comfort rather than style, in a red two-piece with white trim and a thick black belt.
 He is a big fan of the sturdy boot, and his bulging sack is rarely out of sight.
-He is usually depicted on his sleigh which is being pulled by his 9 flying reindeer (including red-nosed Rudolph).
+He usually travels on his sleigh, which is pulled by his flying reindeers, including the red-nosed Rudolph.

 Where do they stay the rest of the year?